wp-insider/simple-membership/simple-membership/readme.txt

 = WIP =
 - Added membership level specific default account status feature.
+- New admin notes feature added.
+It can be used to save private notes about members.
+- Added new 'login' API endpoint to the free SWPM API addon.
 - PHP 8.2 compatibility related improvements.
-- New admin note feature added.
-- Added new 'login' API endpoint to the free SWPM API addon.
-- New two filter hooks added to mini login form shortcode.
+- New two filter hooks added to the mini/compact login shortcode.
+- The custom messages addon can now be used to customize the output of the mini/compact login shortcode's output.

 = 4.4.9 =
 - Minor update to the German language file.